 Sales tax 101

 Sales tax is a tax paid to a governing body (state or local) on the sale of certain goods and services.
 California first adopted a general state sales tax in 1933, and since that time, the rate has risen to 7.25 percent.
 On top of the state sales tax, there may be one or more local sales taxes, as well as one or more special district taxes, each of which can range between 0.1 percent and 1 percent.
 Currently, combined sales tax rates in California range from 7.25 percent to 10.25 percent, depending on the location of the sale.

 As a business owner selling taxable goods or services, you act as an agent of the state of California by collecting tax from purchasers and passing it along to the appropriate tax authority.
 As of July 1, 2017, sales and use tax in California is administered by the California Department of Tax and Fee Administration (CDTFA).
 Previously, it was administered by the California State Board of Equalization.

 Any sales tax collected from customers belongs to the state of California, not you.
 It’s your responsibility to manage the taxes you collect to remain in compliance with state and local laws.
 Failure to do so can lead to penalties and interest charges.

 When you need to collect California sales tax

 In California, sales tax is levied on the sale of tangible goods and some services.
 The tax is collected by the seller and remitted to state tax authorities.
-The seller acts as a pseudo-tax collector.
+The seller acts as a de facto collector.

-To help you determine whether you need to collect sales tax in California, we've created a simple questionnaire:
+To help you determine whether you need to collect sales tax in California, start by answering these three questions:

-If the answer to all three questions is yes, then you’re required to collect the correct amount of sales tax per sale, file sales tax returns on time, and remit tax to the state.
+If the answer to all three questions is yes, you’re required to register with the state tax authority, collect the correct amount of sales tax per sale, file returns, and remit to the state.